Efraín Velarde

-Efraín Velarde Calvillo (born 18 April 1986), also known as Chispa, is a Mexican professional footballer who plays as a left-back.
+Efraín Velarde Calvillo (born 18 April 1986), also known as Chispa, is a Mexican former professional footballer who played as a left-back.

-Velarde joined the Pumas youth system at the age of 13 and worked his way through the ranks to debut in 2004; he usually plays in the left flank of the defense.

-Pumas UNAM
+Club career

 Emerged from the Pumas quarry where he entered at the age of 13.
 He debuted in the First Division with the UNAM team on 15 May 2004 in the UNAM-3 Monterrey-2 match, (wearing number 75 on his shirt) scoring a goal with his head in the last minutes, giving him the victory. to the Pumas, with Hugo Sánchez as coach.
 With the feline team he won four league titles and became a benchmark behind UNAM.

-Monterrey

-Efraín 'Chispa' Velarde, was transferred from Pumas to Rayados de Monterrey in definitive purchase, in the annual Draft of the Bancomer MX League, where he would play the Apertura 2014 and Clausura 2015 tournaments.
+Velarde was transferred from Pumas to Rayados de Monterrey in definitive purchase, in the annual Draft of the Bancomer MX League, where he would play the Apertura 2014 and Clausura 2015 tournaments.

-Club Leon

 On 11 June 2015, Velarde is transferred on loan to Club León, lasting only three tournaments in the Leon team.
 It was the third shirt that the former university player defended.

-Toluca

 On 14 December 2016, it is announced that he will be a new player for Deportivo Toluca.

-Return to Monterrey from Loan

 On 26 December 2017, his arrival at the club is confirmed, to be a reinforcement for the Clausura Tournament 2018 (Mexico), El "Chispa" returns to the institution since his last time in 2015.